-In April 2015, a pronouncement was issued that requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
-For TJX, the standard will be effective in the first quarter of fiscal 2017.
-TJX expects to change the presentation of our debt issuance costs as prescribed by the new guidance.
+Recently Adopted Accounting Standards: In April 2015, a pronouncement was issued that requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+The guidance was effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
+For TJX, the standard was effective in the first quarter of fiscal 2017.
+As a result, we have recast the January 30, 2016 consolidated balance sheet to conform to the current period presentation.
+The adoption of this standard reduced previously-presented other assets by \$9.1 million and reduced long-term debt by \$9.1 million as of January 30, 2016.

 In May 2015, a pronouncement was issued that removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 The pronouncement also removes the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
-Rather, those disclosures are limited to investments for which the entity has elected to measure the fair value using that practical expedient.
+Those disclosures are instead limited to investments for which the entity has elected to measure the fair value using that practical expedient.
 The guidance is effective for fiscal years beginning after December 15, 2015 and interim periods within those fiscal years.
 Earlier application is permitted and TJX has adopted these provisions, including the retrospective application, to all periods presented in the consolidated financial statements.